LucaPalumbo/LucaPalumbo/README.md

 ### Hi there 👋
 I am Luca,
 I'm currently a high school student.
-I love programming and here you can find some of my project.
+I love programming and here you can find some of my projects.
 Hope you like it.
 <!--
 **LucaPalumbo/LucaPalumbo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.